 - Minimum 3.00 GPA

-- Documented experience and/or coursework in human development and family studies related areas
+- Documented experience and/or coursework in human development and family studies related area

 For more information about graduate admission, please visit the Graduate Studies website.

 Graduate Certificate Policy for the College of Education, Health and Human Services

 - Students seeking a graduate certificate must maintain a minimum 3.000 grade point average.
 A graduate certificate student who receives a combination of more than 8 credit hours of B- or lower grades, or more than 4 credit hours of grades lower than C is subject to dismissal.
 Students who are unable to maintain academic standards of the College are subject to dismissal for academic reasons.
 Grades of C- or below are not counted toward completion of the certificate.

 - Certificates must be completed within six years after the first graduate enrollment.

 - No more than 2 credit hours of workshop may be used toward a certificate.

 - Before being eligible to be awarded a Certificate, students must be admitted to the Certificate program.

 - Students currently in a graduate degree program may also apply to a certificate program.
 Their degree seeking coursework may be applied to the certificate coursework with advisor approval.
 The courses must be completed within six years and satisfy certificate course requirements.